 - i.
-Shall provide wire transfer and deposit safekeeping services. - ii.
-Shall be a member of a recognized U.S. Securities and Exchange Commission Self Regulatory Organization such as the New York stock Exchange, National Association of Securities Dealers, etc. - iii.
-Shall provide an annual audit upon request b.
-Financial Institutions

-- iv.
-Shall have an office of Supervisory Jurisdiction within the State of Illinois and be licensed to conduct business in this State. - v.
-Shall be familiar with Board's policy and accept financial responsibility for any investment not appropriate according to the policy.
+Shall provide wire transfer services. - ii.
+Shall be a member of a recognized U.S. Securities and Exchange Commission Self Regulatory Organization such as Financial Industry Regulatory Authority (FINRA), etc. - iii.
+Shall provide an annual audit upon request. - iv.
+Shall have an office of Supervisory Jurisdiction within the Page 10 of 11 v.
+Shall be familiar with Board's policy and accept financial responsibilities for any investment not appropriate according to the policy.